Giez/DBLib/README.md

 - Simpicity to doing Insert and Update record.
 - Support multiple insert and Update record.
 - Easy to delete, you want delete by ID?
 Or what?
 - Getting one row data is now smarter!
-It'll follow your query now ;)
+It'll follow your query now.
-- Die Dumping with unlimited parameter! (faster then u write var_dump(), then die()).
+- Die Dumping with unlimited parameter! (faster than u write var_dump(), then die()).

 ## Using